 Plutchik did not just create the Emotion Wheel so we could explore and identify our emotions.
 He was interested in the ways that emotions allow us to engage and learn basic survival mechanisms.
 His Psychoevolutionary Theory of Emotions included The Sequential Model of Emotions and the Place of Cognitions, which showed how this process took place.
 Each survival mechanism, from fight or flight to mapping out new territory, is linked to one of the eight primary emotions.

 When we encounter a threat, for example, we need to do something in order to escape that threat and survive.
 Plutchik called the encounter of a threat a “stimulus event.”
 The inferred cognition that occurs in response to this stimulus is “danger.”
 The emotion that we feel is fear, ranging from apprehension to terror.
 Fear engages our “fight or flight mode,” and we end up fighting off the threat or fleeing the situation.
-That is our behavior, in response to our emotion.
+That is our behavior, in response to our emotions.
 The desired effect of our behavior is some form of survival.
 In this case, it’s protection from the threat.
 This sequence of events helps to explain the purpose and use of “fight or flight,” one of our most well-known defense mechanisms.

 Evolution and Emotions